Past paid bounties

 Since the beginning of the bug bounty period, the contract update has been live on the Ethereum Mainnet.
-We performed extensive internal testing and discovered an edge case where a Safe could not receive funds from another contract via
+We performed extensive internal testing and discovered an edge case where a Safe couldn't receive funds from another contract via

 A bug in the

-_ownersarray.
+_owners array.
 This could cause unexpected behavior.
-While stealing funds from existing Safes is impossible, it is unexpected, and user funds might be locked.
+While stealing funds from existing Safes is impossible, it's unexpected, and user funds might be locked.
 During Safe creation, the threshold of a Safe could be set to something unreachable, making it impossible to execute a transaction afterward.

 The contracts allow to set a Safe as an owner of itself.
-This has the same effect as lowering the threshold by 1, as it is possible for anyone to generate a valid signature for the Safe itself when triggering
+This has the same effect as lowering the threshold by 1, as it's possible for anyone to generate a valid signature for the Safe itself when triggering

 execTransaction.
 This is especially an issue for Safes with a threshold of 1.
 Anyone can execute transactions if a Safe with threshold 1 adds itself as an owner.